Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 Vitamin B3 is a rare acne substance where the mainstream opinion is 100% correct.
 It’s ineffective as a supplement due to being plentiful in the diet anyway, but excellent as a highly concentrated topical treatment.

-Topical remedies are secondary to diet, and among topical remedies, vitamin E from natural sources like grapeseed oil is superior since its greatness is proven: preventing squalene oxidation and clogged pores.
+Among topical remedies, vitamin E from natural sources like grapeseed oil is superior since its greatness is proven: preventing squalene oxidation and clogged pores.
 Niacin is more mysterious, but the balance of studies is excellent.

 We don’t know precisely how it clears acne, so we can’t make any tactical recommendations like with aloe vera being effective for inflammation.